gdmarmerola/gdmarmerola.github.io/_posts/2018-04-22-ts-for-mushroom-bandit.md

 ![]({{ "assets/img/ts_for_mushroom_bandit/mushroom-img-3.png" | absolute_url }})

-We are now ready to play the Mushroom bandit game.
+We are now ready to play the Mushroom bandit game!

 ### The Mushroom bandit

 The game is set up as follows:

 0. The agent is initialized with 50 random mushrooms and if they're edible or poisonous
-1. At each round, the agent is presented with all the mushrooms which were not alreaady eaten.
+1. At each round, the agent is presented with all the mushrooms which were not already eaten.
 2. The agent ranks the mushrooms, with the most edible mushroom at the top.
 3. The agent eats the top $k$ mushrooms and receives feedback.
 The agent reward is the actual observation.